2021 Alsco Uniforms 300 (Charlotte)

 The 2021 Alsco Uniforms 300 was a NASCAR Xfinity Series race held on May 29, 2021.
 It was contested over 200 laps on the 1.5 mi asphalt speedway.
-It was the eleventh race of the 2021 NASCAR Xfinity Series season.
+It was the twelfth race of the 2021 NASCAR Xfinity Series season.
 Joe Gibbs Racing driver Ty Gibbs, collected his second win of the season, and his career.

 Report

 Background

 The race was held at Charlotte Motor Speedway, located in Concord, North Carolina.
 The speedway complex includes a 1.5 mi quad-oval track that was utilized for the race, as well as a dragstrip and a dirt track.
 The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams based in the Charlotte metropolitan area.
 The track is owned and operated by Speedway Motorsports Inc. (SMI) with Marcus G. Smith serving as track president.